COVID-19 pandemic in Montreal: March–April 2020: Suspension of classes

 On Friday, March 13, the Premier of Quebec, François Legault, announced the closure of schools, CEGEPs, and universities until March 30.
 On March 22, Quebec extended the school closing period until May 1.

 On April 20, the Minister of Education and Higher Education of Quebec announced that the results of the 2020 winter session would not be counted in the calculation of the R score.

 Many experts on May 6 fear a significant increase in high school dropout, which before the pandemic was 15%.
 On May 12, in a survey commissioned by the Canadian Association of University Teachers (CAUT) and the Canadian Federation of Students (CFS), 77% of Canadian students said they were worried about their future, 70% among them feared not having a job this summer and 30% of them considered leaving their post-secondary studies.
 On May 15, In a letter sent to Premier Legault, the ministries of health and education, and the mayoress of Montreal, the pediatric association noted a significant delay in the cognitive development of students in Greater Montreal is to be expected because of the prolonged course close.

 According to Immigration and Citizenship Canada data, some 30,700 foreign students study in Quebec in 2019.
-About a third of McGill University students come from abroad and between 8% to 10% of Université de Montréal students.
+About a third of McGill University students come from abroad and between 8% and 10% of Université de Montréal students.
 To make up for this possibility of losing a large number of students, the Université de Montréal has already indicated that all of its faculties will hold the fall 2020 session by online classes.
 On May 14, it was Concordia University's turn to do the same.
 Two days earlier, the 12 Cégeps de la Métropole had announced similar measures.